kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 Player selects an upgrade from the list | System updates the functionality of the piece to what is specified by the user's selection.
 Player selects a cell to move | System checks if the move is a valid one.
 If true, the system moves the piece to the specified cell.
 |						|System transitions to the next players turn.

-# 5.0 Nonfunctional Requirements
+## 4.3.3 Nonfunctional Requirements

-* The system should be able to carry out a move specified by the player in less than .5 seconds.
-The system should allow less than 2 seconds to transition from one turn to the next, to give time for any animations that need to be played during this transitionary period.
+The system should be able to carry out a move specified by the player in less than .5 seconds.
+The system should allow less than 2 seconds to transition from one turn to the next
-* The user should be able to quit the game and pull up the options or rules interface in less than .2 seconds.
-Launching a new game should begin in less than .2 seconds.
-* Saving a game should take no longer than 1 second.
-Loading a game should take no more than 10 seconds.
+(to give time for any animations that need to be played during this transitionary period)

+# 5.0 Other Nonfunctional Requirements
+## 5.1	Performance Requirements
+As stated earlier in the document performance should remain quick and responsive regardless of what type of system the game is being run on(high end PC, mobile etc).
+It will be an offline game so there are no concerns when it will come to an internet connection hindering with the performance of the game.

+## 5.2 Safety Requirements
+The system used for the game will be a closed system; that is, all data that is managed by the system will only happen within the system.
+Nothing outside of the system will be affected; the user’s device will be unaffected by the application aside from taking up storage space.
+The same safety precautions when using a phone apply when using the mobile version of the app; do not utilize the app when driving and be wary to not get distracted by the app when in dangerous areas.
+For the desktop version be careful when sitting at the computer for extended periods of time.

+## 5.3 Security Requirements
+As stated earlier it will be a closed system so a security system will not implemented.
+It will be an offline player 1 vs player 2 system so no user data is being stored or used so in turn no security measures are needed.

+## 5.4	Software Quality Attributes
+The system will prioritize usability to give users an optimal experience.
+Ease-of-use will be promoted with simple design elements to keep the game easy to understand.
+To eliminate frustration, the entire system will be thoroughly tested for potential glitches and game breaking abilities.
+Each feature mentioned will have testability.
+Developers will test each feature, developers will work together to test features together, and all developers will test the whole system to ensure a final product that works as intended.

+## 5.5	Business Rules
+Not applicable to the system.
+It is purely academic with no monetary motivations.